coscene-io/coEncoder/README.md

 ## Configuration

-If the system environment variable contains `HOME`, the config file is located at `$HOME/.config/coencoder/config.json`, otherwise, the config file is located at `/tmp/coencoder/config/config.json`
+If the system environment variable contains `HOME`, the config file is located at `$HOME/.config/coencoder/config.json`, otherwise, the config file is located at `/tmp/coencoder/config/config.json`.
+If you start coEncoder using `rosrun` (or `ros2 run`), you can use --config-file to specify the config file path.

 ```Json
 {